scale-it/algo-builder/docs/guide/testing-teal.md

 ├── package.json
 ```

 All our test files should be stored in `test` directory.
-You can import `algob` library as well as `scripts`.
+In the test files, you can import `algob` as a library as well as functions from `scripts`.
 Tests are typically done using [Mocha](https://mochajs.org/) framework, while assertions using [Chai](https://www.chaijs.com/) a BDD / TDD assertion library.
 Your test file is usually organized as follows:

 ```